 In 2014, a Michigan State University research team created a fully transparent solar panel.
-Until now, solar cells of this kind have been only partially transparent and usually tinted, but these new ones are so clear that they’re practically indistinguishable from a normal pane of glass.
+Until now, these kinds of solar cells have typically been tinted, and only semi-transparent if transparent at all.
+The University's new cells are indistinguishable from a typical pane of glass.

 It allows visible light to pass straight through, and uses organic molecules to guide ultraviolet and infrared wavelengths to the edges of the glass, where tiny photovoltaic cells turned the non-visible light into electricity.
 Conversion efficiency of these transparent solar panels, at 10%, is a little less than traditional solar panels which reach 20 to 25%.

-Other versions of previous semi-transparent solar cells that cast light in colored shadows can usually achieve efficiency of around seven percent.
+Previous attempts at these solar cells with colour shadows have been able to reach an efficiency of 7%.
 Conversion efficiency of Ubiquitous Energy Transparent Solar Cells are at 10%, is a little less than traditional solar panels which reach 20 to 25%.

-This breakthrough that could lead to a world where windows, panes of glass, and even entire buildings could be used to generate solar energy.
+It's incredibly exciting to think that this tech breakthrough could mean that all windows and panes of glass could one day generate solar energy!
 And we think it’s just the beginning.
 There have been whispers of solar windows that can generate 50 times more power than today’s traditional solar panels.
 So keep an ear out for news of more cool advances in solar tech in the coming years!